invisiblethreat/invisiblethreat.github.io/_posts/2021-12-26-year-in-review.md

 ### Start, Stop, Continue, but in a different order.

-I find the "start, stop, continue" feedback process the most actionable sort of way to think about moving forward, but I've nerver applied it to personal development, so here we go.
+I find the "start, stop, continue" feedback process the most actionable sort of way to think about moving forward, but I've never applied it to personal development, so here we go.

 ### Stop